Ciprofloxacin (Cipro®) versus Nitrofurantoin (Macrobid®)

 Ciprofloxacin vs Nitrofurantoin for UTI

-Current guidelines1 support the use of nitrofurantoin as first-line therapy for uncomplicated urinary tract infections.
+Current guidelines1 support the use of nitrofurantoin as first-line treatment for uncomplicated urinary tract infections.

 Escherichia coli is responsible for about 80% of UTIs.
 Most E. coli are sensitive to nitrofurantoin.
 But this drug is not effective for upper urinary tract infections.